 - facilitation of and reflection on student evaluations of the faculty member’s teaching methods and materials, including midsemester evaluations, as a means of creating an atmosphere of shared responsibility within the classroom;

 - regular communication with students regarding progress in the course, ways to improve, grading structure;

 - avoiding prohibitive costs when ordering textbooks and other course materials; making electronic text available;

 - adhering to the published final examination schedule to avoid interfering with students' preparation for other classes;

 - showing up to all the classes and giving students the full number of contact hours they deserve each semester.

 Expectations and responsibilities of the students

 Students must take responsibility for their own learning.
 Students also share with the instructor the responsibility for providing an environment conducive to learning.
 Students should personally:

-- actively engage in learning the material and with the process of education, including meeting with the instructor and/or TA when requested to or when necessary;
+- actively engage in learning the material and with the process of education, including meeting with the instructor and/or AI when requested to or when necessary;

 - use the course materials, faculty expertise, and expectations for learning to build their own knowledge and skills;